 Groupings of Colorful Drought-Tolerant Plants

-Planting large areas of the same drought-tolerant plants side by side means they'll have similar watering needs; this is also known as planting "irrigation zones."
+Planting large areas of the same drought-tolerant plants side by side means they'll have similar watering needs: This is also known as planting "irrigation zones."
 This method can also lend a dynamic aesthetic to your garden, especially if you use bold color themes.
-Try large groupings of 'Purple Emperor' sedums alongside bunches of Russian sage or lavender, gold yarrow, orange echinacea like "Tiki Torch" and blue ageratum, and don't forget creeping ground covers for added texture.
+Try large groupings of 'Purple Emperor' Sedum alongside bunches of Russian sage or lavender, gold yarrow, orange echinacea like "Tiki Torch," and blue ageratum, and don't forget creeping ground covers for added texture.
 Choose plants for a long blooming season to keep a constant kaleidoscope of color happening, and note which plants give a whole new array of colors in the autumn.

 11 of 12

 One sometimes overlooked method to conserve moisture is to make use of shade; plants living beneath the shade of trees or shrubs will not need as much water as those exposed to bright sunlight.
 It's also important to consider when sunlight hits certain areas: afternoon sun is brighter and hotter than morning sun.
-Colorful shrubs like Coppertina (aka Ninebark) or oakleaf hydrangea, or even smaller specimens like amsonia or baptisia, can provide shade to smaller plants, creating small, cool microclimates within your garden.
-To plant beneath them, look for perennials that do best in shade to partial shade, like colorful heucheras, astilbes, and anemones.
+Colorful shrubs like coppertina (aka ninebark) or oakleaf hydrangea, or even smaller specimens like Amsonia or Baptisia, can provide shade to smaller plants, creating small, cool microclimates within your garden.
+To plant beneath them, look for perennials that do best in shade to partial shade, like colorful Heucheras, Astilbe, and Anemones.
 You can plant them in containers for flexibility.

 12 of 12